Am I a Good Candidate for Gynecomastia (Male Breast Reduction Surgery)?

 Recovery and Results

 Most patients will be in a position to go back to work within seven to 10 days after the surgery.
 Mild pain and discomfort in the treated area can be expected for the first few days.
-Results in case of male breast reduction are usually permanent or fairly long lasting.
-The patient should maintain stable body weight.
-If the breast tissue development recurs in the future, a secondary surgery may be required.
+Results in the case of male breast reduction are usually permanent or fairly long-lasting.
+The patient should maintain a stable body weight.
+If breast tissue development recurs in the future, secondary surgery may be required.

 If you would like to learn more about plastic surgery procedures performed by Plastic Surgeons Franklin D. Richards, M.D. and A. Dean Jabs, M.D. please visit https://cosmeticplastics.com/ or http://breastaugmentationmd.com/